Derkades/WebApp/docs/termux.md

 termux/start
 ```

 Visit http://localhost:8080 in a web browser.
+Use Ctrl+C to stop the web server.

 ## Updating
 1. Enter the correct directory.